elibs/ebash/README.md

 Over time, `etest` has become a fairly robust way to run unit tests for anything that you can call from bash.
-Today, we have `etest` suites for several tools outside of bashutils, too.
+Today, we have `etest` suites for several tools outside of ebash, too.
 It’s designed so that it’s easy to create your own by creating one or more test files.
 Here’s an entire (simple) test file.
 We expect the filenames to end in `.etest`.

     #!/usr/bin/env bash
     ETEST_will_pass()
     {
         true
     }

     ETEST_will_fail()
     {
         false